BonnieSE/python/README.md

 **Day 23**: Creating and Using a Class.

 **Day 24**: Learned Accessing Attributes, Setting a Default Value for an Attribute and Modifying/incrementing an Attribute’s Value Through a Method in a class.

+**Day 25**: Learned child class and define attributes and methods to child class.